CMCRobotics/homie-lit/README.md

 # Homie-Lit

 **Homie-Lit** [ˈhoʊmi lɪt] is a TypeScript library that integrates Homie devices with DOM element attributes for easy visualization and interaction.
-It combines the Homie convention for IoT devices with the Lit library for creating fast, lightweight web components.
+It combines the Homie convention for IoT devices with the Lit library, an MQTT client and RXJS for creating fast, lightweight, reactive web components.

 ## Table of Contents